Matt Wallner Player Props: Twins vs. Diamondbacks

-The Minnesota Twins, including Matt Wallner (.316 on-base percentage in past 10 games, 53 points below season-long percentage), take on starter Merrill Kelly and the Arizona Diamondbacks at Target Field, Friday at 8:10 PM ET.
+The Minnesota Twins, including Matt Wallner (.263 on-base percentage in past 10 games, 112 points below season-long percentage), take on starter Ryne Nelson and the Arizona Diamondbacks at Target Field, Saturday at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Cardinals.
+In his previous game he had a hitless performance (0-for-2) against the Diamondbacks.

 Matt Wallner Game Info & Props vs. the Diamondbacks